Anthony Charles Harris

-Anthony Charles Harris (1790–1869) was a noted collector of ancient Egyptian papyri.
+Anthony Charles Harris (1790–1869) was a collector of ancient Egyptian papyri.
 As antiquary, merchant, and official supplier of the army he was based in Alexandria, Egypt for the last four decades of his life.
 He made many journeys on the Nile to Upper Egypt where he acquired papyri and artefacts.
 An amateur, he had a good understanding of hieroglyphs, as was acknowledged by Heinrich Karl Brugsch.